Partial permutation and alternating sign matrix polytopes: Acknowledgments

 \section{Acknowledgments}

-The authors thank the developers of \verb|SageMath|~\cite{sage} software, especially the code related to polytopes, which was helpful in our research, and the developers of \verb|CoCalc|~\cite{SMC} for making \verb|SageMath| more accessible.
+The authors thank anonymous referees for helpful comments and for the proof of Theorem~\ref{conj:volPPerm}.
+They thank the developers of \verb|SageMath|~\cite{sage} software, especially the code related to polytopes, which was helpful in our research, and the developers of \verb|CoCalc|~\cite{SMC} for making \verb|SageMath| more accessible.
 They also thank the OEIS Foundation~\cite{oeis1} and the contributors to the OEIS database for creating and maintaining this resource.
 JS was supported by a grant from the Simons Foundation/SFARI (527204, JS).